giorgiacantisani/Python-Tutorial/README.md

     $ cd Documents/xxx/xxx/Code/
     $ cookiecutter https://github.com/drivendata/cookiecutter-data-science
     # fill the question using project name: kickstart_python
+    # then it will ask you about the author's name, the license, the python interpreter, a brief description of the project.
     # once it is finished, cd the forder kickstart_python
     $ cd kickstart_python
     ```